OpenVicProject/OpenVic/docs/project-file-structure.md

 Files that are modified by the running application should be in user/

+### When to use data/

+* Any data file that gets read in by the program
+* Any data file that expresses game conditions
+* Can be used within both root/ and user/ - see above rules to know when

+#### Rule of thumb

+Any sort of modifiable data file should be in data/, core files will be in root/ and mod files will be in data/

 ### Scene, Scripts, and Resources Organization

 No scene files should be in the root/src/ directory